hemanth110702/MyBookHub/readme.md

 SORTED IN ORDER TASKS

 present :
-          store userdata to local storage
-          add login button nav bar
 00) email
 01) login, register ,Authorization - check plag for username if unable to keep username when googleoauth then need to remove required for username and also in register page also add forgot password feature also how to sent authorized req to backend from frontend also store user in local storage like in gamestash and pocketnotes register - already registered tries to register again, check if user registered already forgot password feature later displaying of errors correctly from backend in login/register